mnlsn/grunt-cq-build/README.md

 Grunt has tons of plugins that we can use, but this is just a starter package that allows you to use sling to push changes done in the UI directory to CQ without having to do full builds.
 This doesn't fully replace maven builds, as you still do those for any changes in the core or files in UI that we are not watching for, dialogs and content.xml's for example.
 Grunt's [website](http://gruntjs.com) is well documented on how to set up your own tasks if you'd like to add more specialized tasks for your project.

 These 3 main grunt commands use grunt's watch plugin to watch for changes made to JSP, JS, CSS, LESS and SASS files.
 Changes to these files result in an immediate push of the folder the changed file resides in.
+After pushing the changes, these tasks will also reload the currently open tab in Chrome.

 * `grunt` will start watching for changes and push changes to both author and publish.
 Both of these instances have to be running.
 * `grunt author` will start watching for changes and push those to only the author instance.